 The above notwithstanding, if you are just creating your own Digital Archive and want to focus your efforts on getting your database online, you can get by with Omeka alone.
 It’s Simple Pages plugin allows you to create basic web pages for your Omeka website without using another technology like WordPress.

-SWHPL uses a Windows desktop program called Zoomify to create the tiles for zoomable images.
+SWHPL archivists use a Windows desktop program called Zoomify to create the tiles for zoomable images.
 Running the program is a manual step that an archivist must take to create the tiles for an image in the Archive.
 Once created, the archivist uploads the tiles to the Digital Archive server.
-When a user views an item, the SWHPL plugin automatically detects if tiles exist for it, and if so, invokes OpenSeadragon to display them.
+When a user views an item, the AvantCustom plugin automatically detects if tiles exist for it, and if so, invokes OpenSeadragon to display them.

 Software Components Used By the Digital Archive

 The Digital Archive utilizes the following software components (listed by category in alphabetical order).
-Most are freely available to any organization that wants to use or modify them.*
+Most are freely available to any organization that wants to use or modify them, but please read the license for each one.

 - Omeka plugins